opencv/opencv/modules/core/doc/utility_and_system_functions_and_macros.rst

 Deallocates a memory buffer.

 .. ocv:function:: void fastFree(void* ptr)
+.. ocv:cfunction:: void cvFree( void** pptr )

     :param ptr: Pointer to the allocated buffer.

+    :param pptr: Double pointer to the allocated buffer

 The function deallocates the buffer allocated with :ocv:func:`fastMalloc` .
 If NULL pointer is passed, the function does nothing.
+C version of the function clears the pointer *pptr to avoid problems with double memory deallocation.

 format